Irish Rebellion of 1641: Conspiracy

 From 1638 to 1640 Scotland rose in a revolt known as the Bishops' Wars against Charles I's attempt to impose Church of England practices there, believing them to be too close to Catholicism.
 The King's attempts to put down the rebellion failed when the English Long Parliament, which had similar religious concerns to the Scots, refused to vote for new taxes to pay for raising an army.
 Charles therefore started negotiations with Irish Catholic gentry to recruit an Irish army to put down the rebellion in Scotland, in return for granting longstanding requests for religious toleration and land security.
 Composed largely of Irish Catholics from Ulster, an army was slowly mobilised at Carrickfergus opposite the Scottish coast, but then began to be disbanded in mid-1641.
 To the Scots and Parliament of England, this seemed to confirm that Charles was a tyrant, who wanted to impose his religious views on his kingdoms, and to govern again without his parliaments as he had done in 1628–1640.
 In early 1641, some Scots and English Parliamentarians even proposed invading Ireland and subduing Catholics there, to ensure that no royalist Irish Catholic army would land in England or Scotland.

 Frightened by this, and wanting to seize the opportunity, a small group of Irish Catholic landed gentry (some of whom were Members of Parliament) plotted to take Dublin Castle and other important towns and forts around the country in a quick coup in the name of the King, both to forestall a possible invasion and to force him to concede the Catholics' demands.
 At least three Irish colonels were also involved in the plot, and the plotters hoped to use soldiers from the disbanding Irish army.

 Economics

 Unfavourable economic conditions also contributed to the outbreak of the rebellion.
 This decline may have been a consequence of the Little Ice Age event of the mid 17th Century.
 The Irish economy had hit a recession and the harvest of 1641 was poor.
 Interest rates in the 1630s had been as high as 30% per annum.
 The leaders of the rebellion like Phelim O'Neill and Rory O'Moore were heavily in debt and risked losing their lands to creditors.
-What was more, the Irish peasantry were hard hit by the bad harvest and were faced with rising rents.
+What was more, the Irish farmers were hard hit by the bad harvest and were faced with rising rents.
 This aggravated their desire to remove the settlers and contributed to the widespread attacks on them at the start of the rebellion.
 A creditor of O'Neill's, "Mr Fullerton of Loughal ... was one of the first to be murdered in the rebellion".